Updated

 Managed IT Services Pricing in Markham

-Fusion charges $180 to $250 per user per month for fully managed IT services in Markham.
+Fusion prices fully managed IT in Markham on a fixed per-user monthly basis.
 No hidden fees, no per-incident surcharges.
-One predictable monthly cost covers monitoring, help desk, security, patching, and strategic planning.
+One predictable monthly cost covers monitoring, help desk, security, patching, and strategic planning, and we name the number in a fixed-fee assessment first.

 Co-managed IT is priced separately based on scope.
 Contact us for a custom quote →